jmettraux/eurotrash/src/_creatures.md

 _Swarm_ The bats only want to get away, they are merely a confusing hindrance.

-A infortunate bite might yield the gift of a disease.
+An unfortunate bite might yield the gift of a disease.